kootenpv/kootenpv.github.io/_posts/2016-01-01-emacs-python.md

 echo '(load (concat user-emacs-directory ".emacs.d/init.el"))' >> ~/.emacs
 {% endhighlight bash %}

-Now whenever you will open Emacs, it will be fully charged!
+Now whenever you will open Emacs, it will be fully charged (after downloading packages)!

-Below a list of features:
+Below a list of features.

 #### General features (I will expand these sections)